uuf6429/git-php-backend/README.md

 git-php-backend
 ===============

+**This repository source code is obsolete and not maintained anymore.
+It is provided as a courtesy in case someone finds it useful.**

 This is a quick test of how a PHP script can be  used as the glue between apache and git-http-backend (Git Smart HTTP).

 The .htaccess is required for routing 404 (fake) requests like, eg; /repos/HEAD to index.php, for processing.